Using the Bpod Class¶

 StateMachine object.

-be concatenated to a continuous Polars DataFrame.
+automatically concatenated to a continuous Polars DataFrame.
+In the

 with Bpod() as bpod: